FOR NON-EU TRAINED DENTISTS

 Typical timelines vary by region, but most candidates complete within 18–36 months with proper planning.

-Some states allow limited practice under supervision; we provide a compliant plan tailored to your situation.
+Some states allow limited practice for 2 years under supervision; we provide a compliant plan tailored to your situation.

 Get in touch